danielnuriyev/pulumi-trino/README.md

 # Trino on Kubernetes with Pulumi

-Deploy Trino, MinIO, PostgreSQL, and Hive Metastore to a local Kubernetes cluster using Pulumi.
+Deploy Trino to local Kubernetes cluster created with `kind` using pulumi.
+The deployment uses Hive Metastore that stores schema in Postgres and files on S3 using MinIO.

 ## Architecture